Oliver-Leete/Configs/README.md

 closest I got was using toggle term, but I still had some issues.
 When I looked back into Kakoune I thought about the idea of keeping the editor for editing only, and started looking into running terminal tasks in my actual terminal.
-Using Kitty's remote functionality I was able to set up some shortcuts for running repls, debug and build tools.
+Using Kitty's remote functionality I was able to set up some shortcuts for running REPLs, debug and build tools.

 For when I actually want the full powers of Kakoune I have a shortcut that uses kitty's remote control to open a new tab with Kak running.
 This tab is opened to the same cursor position in the